Agile mindset

 Hashim Kanri Mapping is a strategic management tool designed to help organizations align their processes and objectives more effectively.

-Enablers in business development
+Enablers in agile and business development

 Agile enablers refer to activities or deliverables that indirectly contribute to product development but are essential to a smooth project transition.

-An impediment in Agile
+An impediment in agile

 Scrum "impediments" refer to anything hindering team progress or performance.
 An impediment is more than just a minor obstacle or inconvenience.